 Of course, if you’re hosting a single-day hackathon or will be closing the venue overnight, you’ll have even more options to choose from.
 But you’ll still want to make sure the venue has Wi-Fi, plenty of power outlets, and other amenities that will keep your hackers happy.

 Consider hosting your event at this conference venue in Nob Hill, which has multiple rooms with tables and chairs to work from, as well as a state-of-the art sound system and projector included with your rental.
-If you see a venue you like that doesn’t include all the gear you need, reach out to the Concierge service to arrange for an equipment rental or professional A/V services.

 How to plan a hackathon